1980 Ugandan general election

 General elections were held in Uganda on 10 and 11 December 1980.
 They followed the overthrow of Idi Amin the previous year and were the first since the pre-independence elections in 1962.
 The result was a victory for the Uganda People's Congress (UPC) of President Milton Obote, which won 75 of the 126 seats.
 Voter turnout was 85%.

 The UPC was the only party to contest all 126 seats, and its candidates were returned unopposed in seventeen constituencies.
 The opposition claimed that the UPC had only won through widespread fraud.
+Several opposition groups united as the National Resistance Army (NRA) under the leadership of Yoweri Museveni to start an armed uprising against Obote's government on 6 February 1981.